danlhennessy/devopshardway/README.md

 - [x] CI/CD

-Use GitHub Action to create an AKS cluster
+Use GitHub Action to create an AKS cluster (Actions currently removed to avoid costs)

 - [x] Automated testing